About this group

 And although they usually have very gentle and affectionate temperaments, French Bulldogs are easily over-excited.
 This can lead to accidents that result in trips to the vet or potential legal claims.

-We believe all breeds deserve fairer pet insurance, particularly dogs such as French Bulldogs that are more expensive to cover.
+We believe all breeds deserve fairer pet insurance, particularly dogs such as French Bulldogs that have specific health needs.
+We also have a 15% multi-pet discount for pets on the same policy.

 Find out more about insurance with our guide to the best pet insurance for dogs.